BoJack Horseman Recap: But Memories They Last

-BoJack Horseman
+Bojack Horseman

 Oof.
 You always know BoJack can go dark, but geez.